openshift/installer/docs/user/vsphere/install_upi.md

 * control_plane_ips
 * compute_ips

-Move the `tfvars` file to the directory where the example terraform is.
+Move the `tfvars` file to the directory with the example Terraform.

 #### Creating resources